 In order to get to the Tokyo shuttle bus at Narita airport, check out this video for more visuals.

 Total amount of money spent

 During our 3 days in Tokyo, we only spent around 30€ (average 10€ per day) on transportation, 75€ (18€ per night) on accommodation and around 45€ (average 15€ per day) on food.

-In total we spent around 150€ each in 3 days, which is what we would also spent in Europe on a weekend trip to a new city.
+In total, we spent around 150€ each in 3 days, which is what we would also spend in Europe on a weekend trip to a new city.

 I hope all of these tips will help you to explore Tokyo soon.
 Should you have any other tips on how to travel to Tokyo on a budget, feel free to share.